 With the population of Georgia growing steadily every year, the need for these professionals will only increase in the future.
 There are currently 9.6 million residents in the state of Georgia, some of which need guidance in everyday life.

-In the field of counseling, professionals earn around $45,000 per year.
+In the field of counseling, professionals earn around $45,000 per year according to the US Department of Labor.
 Depending on the specialty, the potential to earn can be even more.

 Georgia Counseling Licensure